luxonis/datadreamer/README.md

 ### Main Parameters

 - `--save_dir` (required): Path to the directory for saving generated images and annotations.
 - `--class_names` (required): Space-separated list of object names for image generation and annotation.
-Example: person moon robot.
+Example: `person moon robot`.
 - `--prompts_number` (optional): Number of prompts to generate for each object.
-Defaults to 10.
+Defaults to `10`.
 - `--annotate_only` (optional): Only annotate the images without generating new ones, prompt and image generator will be skipped.
-Defaults to False.
+Defaults to `False`.

 <a name="additional-parameters"></a>

 ### Additional Parameters

-- `--task`: Choose between `detection` and `classification`.
+- `--task`: Choose between detection and classification.
 Default is `detection`.
 - `--num_objects_range`: Range of objects in a prompt.
 Default is 1 to 3.
 - `--prompt_generator`: Choose between `simple`, `lm` (language model) and `tiny` (tiny LM).
 Default is `simple`.
 - `--image_generator`: Choose image generator, e.g., `sdxl`, `sdxl-turbo` or `sdxl-lightning`.
 Default is `sdxl-turbo`.
 - `--image_annotator`: Specify the image annotator, like `owlv2` for object detection or `clip` for image classification.
 Default is `owlv2`.
 - `--conf_threshold`: Confidence threshold for annotation.
-Default is 0.15.
+Default is `0.15`.
+- `--annotation_iou_threshold`: Intersection over Union (IoU) threshold for annotation.
+Default is `0.2`.
+- `--prompt_prefix`: Prefix to add to every image generation prompt.
+Default is `""`.
+- `--prompt_suffix`: Suffix to add to every image generation prompt, e.g., for adding details like resolution.
+Default is `hd 8k "highly detailed"`.
+- `--negative_prompt`: List of of negative prompts to guide the generation away from certain features.
+Default is `cartoon "blue skin" painting scrispture golden illustration "worst quality" "low quality" "normal quality:2" "unrealistic dream" "low resolution" static "sd character" "low quality" "low resolution" greyscale monochrome nose cropped lowres "jpeg artifacts" "deformed iris" "deformed pupils" "bad eyes" "semi-realistic worst quality" "bad lips" "deformed mouth" "deformed face" "deformed fingers" "bad anatomy"`.
 - `--use_tta`: Toggle test time augmentation for object detection.
-Default is True.
+Default is `True`.
 - `--synonym_generator`: Enhance class names with synonyms.
 Default is `none`.
 Other options are `llm`, `wordnet`.
 - `--use_image_tester`: Use image tester for image generation.
-Default is False.
+Default is `False`.
 - `--image_tester_patience`: Patience level for image tester.
-Default is 1.
+Default is `1`.
 - `--lm_quantization`: Quantization to use for Mistral language model.
 Choose between `none` and `4bit`.
 Default is `none`.
+- `--annotator_size`: Size of the annotator model to use.
+Choose between `base` and `large`.
+Default is `base`.
 - `--batch_size_prompt`: Batch size for prompt generation.
 Default is 64.
 - `--batch_size_annotation`: Batch size for annotation.
-Default is 8.
+Default is `8`.
 - `--batch_size_image`: Batch size for image generation.
-Default is 1.
+Default is `1`.
 - `--device`: Choose between `cuda` and `cpu`.
-Default is cuda.
+Default is `cuda`.
 - `--seed`: Set a random seed for image and prompt generation.
-Default is 42.
+Default is `42`.

 <a name="available-models"></a>